… and it’s not haphazardly stored or tossed into rivers because there’s no other place to put it. The truth is, there’s not even that much of it.

 Easy for Finland—they must have only a small amount of waste!

-- Finland is slated to get 60% of their power from nuclear—second only to France.
+- But Finland will get 60% of their power from nuclear—second only to France.

 Even so, the single new DGR is not expected to be filled until 2120, a century after operations begin.